backup-manager/backup-manager/README.md

 This package provides a framework-agnostic database backup manager for dumping to and restoring databases from S3, Dropbox, FTP, SFTP, and Rackspace Cloud.

+- use version 2 for &gt;=PHP 7.3
+- use version 1 for &lt;PHP 7.2

 [Watch a video tour](https://www.youtube.com/watch?v=vWXy0R8OavM) showing the Laravel driver in action to give you an idea what is possible.

 - supports `MySQL` and `PostgreSQL`